JaimeHyland/Mellifera/README.md

 ### From the user-shopper' point of view
 From the point of view of a guest user, the core website will consist of nothing more than a _home_ , a _products_, a _product_details, an _order_list, an _order_, a _checkout_ and finally a checkout_success page.
 The _home_ page, apart from providing the usual links to routinely and legally necessary administrative pages in its footer and allowing a guest user via a dropdown list to either _Sign on_ as a registered user or _log in_ as an existing one, gives that user the option of creating an initial filter based a particular hive system or systems (see above), along with providing a number of routes to reach a _products_ overview page.
 This _products_ page simply lists out a number of products, each in its own cell, filtered according to any setting that the user has already chosen on the _home_ page.
 On the _products_ page, the user then can refine or remove the filter, thus increasing or reducing the range of the products listed on the page, or double click on a particular product, which will bring the user to that product's _product/_detail_ page.
 Some products will be available a variety of sizes (for example, Langstroth hive boxes will be available in _1/2_, _2/3_, _3/4_ or _1/1_ heights and protective clothing will be available in _S_, _M_, _L_ and _XL_).
 Other products (tools and tins of non-toxic paints) will not.

-For the moment, aside from box heights and clothing sizes, any difference in other dimensions, material or special features will be dealt with by creating a separate product record.
+For the moment, aside from box heights and sizes for protective and hygienic clothing, any difference in other dimensions, material or special features will be dealt with by creating a separate product record.

 In order to provide the flexibility to add new size scales in the future, the two size scales (bee box height and clothes size) will be stored as separate records in JSON format in the database under a simple _Size_ table connected to the relevant _Product_ records via a foreign key.
 For the foreseeable future, all _Size_ json records will be one-dimensional.